jmtruffa/yields/README.md

   price: (float64) required price of the referred bond
   initialFee: (float64) fee to charge on the beginning of the cashflow.
 Usually broker fee.
 Could be zero.
   endingFee: (float64) fee to charge on the end of the cashflow.
 Usually broker fee.
 Could be zero.
+  extendIndex: (float64) rate (in anual terms) to use to extend coefficient in case it ends before settlement date.

  2.- price

- Value: (float64) Price of the bond given its return and cashflow.
+ Value: (float64) Price: price of the bond given its return and cashflow.
-        (float64) Return modified duration of the bond.
+        (float64) MDuration: Returns modified duration of the bond.
+        (int) AccrualDays: Accrual days since last interest payment.
+        (float64) CurrentCoupon: actual coupon based on date.
+        (float64) Residual: Outstanding principal amount.
+        (float64) AccruedInterest: Accrued interest since last coupon.
+        (float64) TechnicalValue: technical value.
+        (float64) Parity: parity of the bond.
+        (string) LastCoupon: date of last coupon.
+        (string) LasAmort: date of last amortization (payment of principal) (float64): CoefUsed: coefficient used for settlement date.
+It takes the offset of the bond (how many working days to look back) and, based on ExtendedIndex value during API call.
+        (float64): CoefIssue: coefficient of the issuing date.
+Takes offset of the bond into account.
+        (string): CoefFechaCalculo: date of the coefficient used for settlement date.

  Params:
   ticker: (string) ticker of the pre-loaded bond.